9.1 Placement and Review of Positions

 9.11.1 Salary Ranges

-Effective May 1, 2016, 2017 and 2018, a base salary adjustment of 1.5% for all active members up to that maximum of the new salary ranges will be provided.
+Effective May 1, 2021, a base salary adjustment of 1.5% for all active members up to the maximum of the new salary ranges will be provided.